Faculty Frequently Asked Questions (FAQ) - Academic Affairs Office

-Check with Human Resources (Room 1203A, Building 1, second floor, Fremont campus).
+Check with Human Resources (Building 19, Fremont campus).
 Lockers are issued on a first come-first serve basis.

 Q. Can I get an Ohlone email account?

 Yes, ask your Dean's Executive Secretary to submit a request for you to have an email account or for network access.
 Please note that for all Ohlone College announcements, your Ohlone email account will be used.